 Theories for the Mpemba effect have included: faster evaporation of hot water, therefore reducing the volume left to freeze; formation of a frost layer on cold water, insulating it; and different concentrations of solutes such as carbon dioxide, which is driven off when the water is heated.
-Unfortunately the effect doesn’t always appear, and cold water often freezes faster than hot water.
-Until now, no one had ever worked out exactly why hot water freezes more quickly than cold.
+Unfortunately the effect doesn’t always appear - cold water often does actually freeze faster than hot, as you would expect.
+But this Mpemba effect occurs regularly, and no one has ever been able to definitively answer why.

 Now a team of physicists from the Nanyang Technological University in Singapore, led by Xi Zhang, have found evidence that it is the chemical bonds that hold water together that provide the effect.
 Each water molecule is composed of one oxygen atom bonded covalently to two hydrogen molecules.
 These bonds involve atoms sharing electrons and are well understood.
 The separate water molecules are also bound together by weaker forces generated by hydrogen bonds.
 These forces occur when a hydrogen atom from one molecule of water sits close to an oxygen atom from another.

 The team now suggest it is these bonds that cause the Mpemba effect.
 They propose that when the water molecules are brought into close contact, a natural repulsion between the molecules causes the covalent bonds to stretch and store energy.
 When the liquid warms up, the hydrogen bonds stretch as the water gets less dense and the molecules move further apart.